And say: “My Lord! Increase me in knowledge”. (Quran 20: 114)

 Learning the basics of Islam, from authentic sources, is one of the very first ways in which a new Muslim can seek knowledge.
 Speak with your local Imam and ask him to recommend an Islamic book to help you learn the basics of Islam.

 Read a Translation of the Quran

-Since many reverts to Islam are non-Arabic speakers, it is ideal for a new Muslim to read a translation of the Quran in his own language in addition to the commentaries provided below the text.
+Since many converts to Islam are non-Arabic speakers, it is ideal to read a translation of the Quran in his own language; in addition to the commentaries provided below the text.

 A new Muslim can gain great benefit and understand the message of the Quran by reading a translation at least once.
 Many non-Arabic speaking Muslims make the mistake of learning the Quran in Arabic without being able to understand the meaning behind it.
 As Muslims, we are encouraged to think and ponder over the words of God: